opencv/opencv/doc/tutorials/gapi/interactive_face_detection/interactive_face_detection.markdown

 accelerators can be plugged in as extensions, like Intel® Movidius™ Neural Compute Stick for deep learning offload.

-Given all this manifold of options and a variety in video analityics algorithms, managing such pipelines effectively quickly becomes a problem.
+Given all this manifold of options and a variety in video analytics algorithms, managing such pipelines effectively quickly becomes a problem.
 For sure it can be done manually, but this approach doesn't
 scale: if a change is required in the algorithm (e.g. a new pipeline